What is the purpose of enrichment activities at Twickenham Prep and what do they look like?

 Why do we encourage our pupils to be involved in extra-curricular activities and interests and to pursue excellence in areas that interest them?

-So firstly we encourage a broad range of extra-curricular activities, from Lamda to chess, Spanish to fencing.
+So firstly we encourage a broad range of extra-curricular activities, from Lamda to chess, origami to coding.

 Thirdly there are Maths quizzes, Spelling bees, Science quizzes, Language challenges and Drama opportunities to name but a few.